-4. Conditions for the Operation with Biodiesel (above B7 through B20)
+Conditions for the operation with biodiesel (from B8 to B20)

-When operating your applicable YANMAR engine (No. 2) with biodiesel blends concentrated above B7, we seriously recommend observing the following operation, service and maintenance conditions:
+When operating your applicable YANMAR engine with biodiesel blends concentrated above B8, we seriously recommend observing the following operation, service and maintenance conditions:

-- (a) The original service interval of the below stated services as indicated in the respective YANMAR engine standard operation manual and the service manual should be halved (please refer to your own manuals for the each service interval):

-- Replacement interval of the fuel filter.

-- Cleaning interval of the water separator.

-- Draining interval of the fuel tank.

-- (b) Have the fuel injector inspected and cleaned every 1000 hours.
+- 1. The original service interval of the below stated services as indicated in the respective YANMAR engine standard operation manual. the application manual and the service manual should be halved (please refer to your own manuals for the each service interval): - Replacement interval of engine oil filter, engine oil and the fuel filter. - Cleaning interval of the water separator - Drain interval of the fuel tank. - 2.
+It is required to inspect, clean and adjust the fuel injector every 1000 operating hours. - Before using the bio-diesel fuel of B10 or higher, replace the following parts. - Fuel hose (The hose must be replaced every 2 years or 2000 hours regardless of the bio fuel type.) - O-ring of fuel filter - O-ring of water separator